What is a Punch List and Why Your Project Needs One

 - Are any glass panes cracked

-- Do you notice any moisture between glass panes
+- Do you notice any moisture between glass panes — a sign of failed seals

 - Are there any gaps at mitered corners of upper cabinet moldings

-- Is your molding glued or nailed
+- Is molding properly glued or nailed — no loose sections

-- Are closet rods installed
+- Are closet rods installed at the correct height

 - Are there any gaps at countertop corners

-- Has your floor grout been sealed
+- Has floor grout been sealed

 - Are there any cracked or chipped tiles